 Rayson-Miller Post 899 and Thornell Road Elementary School's 4th grade class of Mrs. Stevens-Oliver have built an extraordinary partnership.
 This ongoing relationship brings the 4th grade class to the post home to have breakfast with the veterans and the students learn about patriotism, respect for our flag and country and what the veterans experienced during their service.

 Rayson-Miller Post 899 started the Veterans Supporting Veterans initiative in the fall of 2016.
 This program falls in line with the mission of the American Legion and specifically assists veteran's in our community who are in need.
 As well as, assisting other organizations in our area that assist veterans in need.
 These needs may be a home visit to a veteran that is ill and bringing groceries, to actually providing financial support.

 Every month of May you will see Rayson-Miller Post 899 members offering poppies and flags.
 The red poppies are a symbolic of the blood shed during battle.
-Remember to wear your poppy on National Poppy Day - May 25th, to honor the fallen and support the living who have worn our nation's uniform.
+Remember to wear your poppy on National Poppy Day, to honor the fallen and support the living who have worn our nation's uniform and served our country.